Circumstances Where Refunds are Given

 For Leases/ Sale and Purchase Agreements

-Please apply for the refund via the e-Stamping Portal > "Requests" > "Apply for Refund".
-You will have to login with your Singpass or Registered Account.
+Please apply for the refund via the e-Stamping Portal > "Request" > "Apply for Refund".
+You will have to login with your Singpass (under Individual or Business User).

 For all other documents